Eponymous hairstyle: Victorian and Edwardian periods

 During the mid 19th century, facial hair became fashionable among soldiers and civilians.
 Examples included the large muttonchop sideburns popularised by Ambrose Burnside, and variants of the full beard named after Verdi and Garibaldi.
+In Australia, a long beard is known as a Ned Kelly beard after the famous bandit.

 The Beard imperial or Napoleon, which combined a handlebar moustache with a soul patch, was named after Emperor Napoleon III of France, and the chinstrap beard was informally known as the Abraham Lincoln.

 20th century

 The Fu Manchu moustache, first worn by Mandarins in Imperial China, gained its name from the fictional supervillain Fu Manchu, a personification of the turn of the century yellow peril stereotype.

 Since 1945, the toothbrush moustache has been nicknamed the Chaplin and The Hitler.

 During the 1950s, pompadour hairstyles were popularized by rock and roll singer Elvis Presley, mostly among the youth and the greaser subculture.

 The cover band The Crewcuts were the first to connect hair with pop music, but they were named after the hairstyle, rather than the reverse.
 Although eponymous styles are mostly associated with women, the "mop-top" Beatle cut of the 1960s (after the rock group of that name) was one famous and widely copied example of such a style for men.

 In the early 1970s the singer David Bowie popularized the so-called "Ziggy cut", an orange-red form of "mullet" associated with the rather androgynous image that he promoted through his albums The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972) and Aladdin Sane (1973).
 To the extent that Bowie during this period appeared to assume the persona of "Ziggy Stardust", the Ziggy cut can be regarded, at least partially, as an eponymous style.

 The shaved head, which had become a rarity by the mid 70s, was widely known as the Kojak or Yul Brynner style.